 Who are our project partners?

-We partner with the Wild at Tuli Reserve in Botswana.
+We partner with a Tuli Block reserve in Botswana.

 The reserve is owned by Dr Helena Fitchat and Mrs Judi Gounaris, two unique women who share a spirit of adventure and undying passion for the magic of the African Wilderness and its wildlife.